OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/projects.md

-# Open Source Projects
+# Finding Open Source Projects

-Several direction how to select and Open Source project to contribut to
+Several direction how to select an Open Source project to contribute to.

 ## Non-coding projects.